locoframework/loco-js/README.md

 # 🕹 Controllers

-The controllers layer has been extracted to a separate project [**Loco-JS-Core**](https://github.com/locoframework/loco-js-core) that can be used standalone and is a Loco-JS dependency.
-Read its README, please for more information. `helpers` and `Controllers` are exported by Loco-JS too.
+The concept of controllers is described in [**Loco-JS-Core**](https://github.com/locoframework/loco-js-core) project that can be used standalone and is a Loco-JS dependency.

 Remember to merge all custom controllers with the `Controllers` object exported by Loco-JS (see the _Merging classes_ section).
-Optionally, you can use the namespace controller to set the default scope for models using `setResource` / `setScope` methods.
+Optionally, you can use a custom namespace controller to set the default scope for models using `setResource` / `setScope` methods.
+These methods are implemented in the base class `Controllers.Base`.

 ```javascript
 // controllers/Admin.js